In 2010, Network rail embarked on a landmark level crossing risk reduction programme.

-We have developed proposals to manage the possible closure or change of use of 104 level crossings in Anglia across Cambridgeshire, Suffolk, Essex, Havering, Hertfordshire, Southend and Thurrock.
+As part of this, Network Rail Anglia has developed proposals to better manage the risk at 104 level crossings across the counties of Cambridgeshire, Suffolk, Essex, Havering, Hertfordshire, Southend and Thurrock.

-The Secretary of State for Transport has now granted us the powers to close or modify 16 level crossings across Cambridgeshire and nine level crossings across Suffolk.
-Find out which Cambridgeshire level crossings and which Suffolk level crossings will be impacted.
+The Secretary of State granted the powers on 29 October 2020 to close or modify 16 level crossings across Cambridgeshire.
+Shortly afterward on 26 November 2020, we received the powers to close or modify nine level crossings across Suffolk.

-Table of level crossings included in the proposals for Essex, Havering, Hertfordshire, Southend and Thurrock
+Proposals for Essex, Havering, Hertfordshire, Southend and Essex TWAO

 |Old Lane||CM19 5DS|